 Medication at School

 If your child is required to take daily or occasional medication during school hours, state law requires a parent/guardian MUST complete a medical form signed by the doctor before the medication can be administered.
 ALL medication must be stored in the health office.
-The nurse and/or health aide will be on duty to administer first aid and medications.
+Children should not have medication with them at any time - please do not put medication in your child's backpack.
+The nurse will be on duty to administer first aid and medications.

 This is to inform you that the Solana Beach School District does not provide student and athletic accident insurance coverage for students, however, it does make available several insurance coverage plans through Student Insurance, an independent insurance company.
 The Solana Beach School District takes appropriate steps to protect your child from injury; however, accidents can and do occur, even in safe environments.